The following definitions apply to the Medical Plan. See "Definitions" for the Health Care Program for additional

-HealthCheck - means a cardiovascular health screening, administered by Raymond D. Wells PSC and certain Alliance Coal Direct providers.
-All information provided through the HealthCheck will be maintained pursuant to the privacy and security policies of the Plan (see "Notice of Privacy Practices for Protected Health Information") and of Raymond D. Wells PSC, in compliance with the Health Insurance Portability and Accountability Act (HIPAA).
-Members' individual information will be available to Raymond D. Wells PSC, the Plan, Trajectory HealthCare, LLC (which provides certain data analysis services) and to employees of Alliance Coal who help administer the Plan (as well as any health care providers whom the member approves for the release of information).
+HealthCheck - means a health screening, administered by Improve Health Clinics PLLC and certain Alliance Coal Direct providers.
+All information provided through the HealthCheck will be maintained pursuant to the privacy and security policies of the Plan (see "Notice of Privacy Practices for Protected Health Information") and of Improve Health Clinics PLLC, in compliance with the Health Insurance Portability and Accountability Act (HIPAA).
+Members' individual information will be available to Improve Health Clinics PLLC, the Plan, Trajectory HealthCare, LLC (which provides certain data analysis services) and to employees of Alliance Coal who help administer the Plan (as well as any health care providers whom the member approves for the release of information).
 All information from the HealthCheck results, including any indication of high-risk levels, is intended for the member’s general knowledge only and is not a substitute for medical advice, diagnosis, or treatment.
 For more information, please refer to the "Notice Regarding Healthcheck."
 Members should seek prompt medical care for any specific health issues and should consult their health care provider for confirmation of HealthCheck results.

 Hospital - means a facility that:

 - Is licensed to operate as a hospital by the state (or other jurisdiction, if applicable) in which it is operating; and